gloinul/draft-westerlund-tsvwg-dtls-over-sctp-bis/draft-ietf-tsvwg-dtls-over-sctp-bis.md

    * Applies stricter requirements on always using DTLS for all user messages in the SCTP association.

-   * Requires that SCTP-AUTH is applied to all SCTP Chunks that can be authenticated.
+   * Requires that SCTP AUTH is applied to all SCTP Chunks that can be authenticated.

    * Requires support of partial delivery of user messages.